arnaudelub/flutter_issues_app/README.md

 - Actually the issues page is an infinite scroll list which can be filtered with **states:open** and **states:closed** at the moment.
 - For the details page, each comment is wrapped inside ``__Markdown()__``, which is blocking the Listscroll
 - Theming: there is a switch on the AppBar to switch between dark and light theme
 - Github Action: It will check on formating, analyzing and test on push for branches main et dev.
-For the branch main, it will also publish the release build to Firebase App Publication
+For the branch main, it will also publish the release build to Firebase App Publication and adding the appbundle to TestLab when pushed on dev branch

 ## How to build and test